iAbhishek91/google-cloud/Services/NW-02-cloud-load-balancing.md

 - Global SSL Proxy: Layer 4 load balancing of non HTTPs SSL traffic based on load.
 Supported on specific port number.
 - Global TCP Proxy: Layer 4 non SSL TCP traffic. supported on specific port number.
 - Regional: Load balancing of any traffic (TCP and UDP).
 Supports any port number.
 - Regional internal: Load balancing of traffic inside VPC.
 Use for the internal tiers of multi-tier application.
+Layer-4 load balancers.